 BGE is leading Maryland to a clean and sustainable future.
 This is the right thing to do to help limit extreme weather and climate change.
-We are also building on our history of environmental commitments by creating a cleaner, smarter and more reliable energy system that reduces emissions and helps maintain a strong foundation of safe, reliable, and affordable energy for all of our customers in central Maryland.
+We are also building on our history of environmental commitments by creating a cleaner, smarter, and more reliable energy system that reduces emissions and helps maintain a strong foundation of safe, and affordable energy for all our customers in central Maryland.

 BGE will pursue the Path to Clean by supporting our customers and communities with personalized energy solutions that help them reduce emissions.
-We will also empower our employees to develop new programs, pursue innovative technologies, and support the development of thoughtful clean energy policies.
+We will also continue to empower our employees to develop new programs, pursue innovative technologies, and support the development of thoughtful clean energy policies.